 Students may choose to concentrate in Classical Archaeology, in which case Latin or Greek 202 (or the equivalent) and Classics 103-History of Greece and Classics 104-History of Rome are required.
 This concentration will be registered on the student’s transcript.

-Those students planning to study archaeology at the graduate level should plan to have a reading knowledge of appropriate foreign languages and a familiarity with relevant digital technologies.
-Archaeological Lab Methods (ANTH 352) and an introductory course in Statistics (STAT 113 or 114) are also both highly recommended.
+Those students planning to study archaeology at the graduate level should plan to have a reading knowledge of appropriate foreign languages and a familiarity with all relevant computer applications.
+It is recommended that Statistics be taken as early in the major as possible.

-For further information about the Archaeological Studies major, students should contact the chair.
+For further information about the Archeological Studies major, students should contact the chair.